 “To nurture a new generation of star microbiome researchers, center members offer specialized training to fellows in the Vatche & Tamar Manoukian Division of Digestive Diseases,” says the division’s vice chief and director of UCLA’s GI Fellowship Program, Lin Chang, MD.

-The center also offers a Pilot & Feasibility Program to facilitate translational projects, with funding provided in the form of vouchers for use of the center’s core services.
+The center also offers a Pilot and Feasibility Program to facilitate translational projects, with funding provided in the form of vouchers for use of the center’s core services.